+'''

-Switch(config)# monitor session 2 destination interface gigabitethernet0/22 ingress untagged vlan 5 mvr (global configuration)
+Switch(config) # monitor session 2 destination interface gigabitethernet0/2 ingress untagged vlan 5

+'''

 You can verify your settings by entering the show monitor privileged EXEC command.
 You can display SPAN and RSPAN configuration on the switch by entering the show running-config privileged EXEC command.
 SPAN information appears near the end of the output.